Generalized Schur partition functions and RG flows

-Thus the Schur indices of the complete Deligne series of ${\cal N}=2$ SCFTs are encoded in the generalized Schur partition function of the SQCD.\footnote{Note that entries in Table I marked by $*$ are not vanilla $4d$ SCFTs.
-Rather the claim is that for the corresponding values of $\alpha$ we recover the vacuum characters of the VOA in the series.
-For $\alpha=4$, we find the VOA $(\mathfrak{e}_{7\frac{1}{2}})_{-5}$ \cite{Arakawa:2016hkg,Lee:2023owa} and $\alpha=\frac{1}{4}$ corresponds to $(\mathfrak{a}_{\frac{1}{2}})_{-\frac{5}{4}}$ \cite{cohen1996computational} (see also \cite{Abhishek:2023wzp}).
+Thus the Schur indices of the complete Deligne series of ${\cal N}=2$ SCFTs are encoded in the generalized Schur partition function of the SQCD.\footnote{Note that entries in Table I marked by $*$ do not correspond to known $4d$ SCFTs and do not show up in the rank-one classification of \cite{Argyres:2015ffa,Argyres:2015gha,Argyres:2016xmc,Argyres:2020nrr}.
+The limit of the index described does not imply existence of such SCFTs, rather the claim is that for the corresponding values of $\alpha$ we recover the vacuum characters of the VOA in the series.
+For $\alpha=4$, we find the VOA $(\mathfrak{e}_{7\frac{1}{2}})_{-5}$ \cite{Arakawa:2016hkg,Lee:2023owa} and $\alpha=\frac{1}{4}$ corresponds to $(\mathfrak{a}_{\frac{1}{2}})_{-\frac{5}{4}}$ \cite{cohen1996computational} (see also \cite{Abhishek:2023wzp,Cho:2024civ}).
+Moreover, \cite{Cho:2024civ} describe an ${\cal N}=1$ Lagrangian which flows in the IR to an ${\cal N}=2$ theory, with central charges, Coulomb branch dimension, and the Schur index matching the $(\mathfrak{a}_{\frac{1}{2}})_{-\frac{5}{4}}$.
 The VOAs with $\mathfrak{f}_4$ and $\mathfrak{g}_2$ do not correspond to vanilla SCFTs but can be related to such by studying dual descriptions of Higgs branches of SCFTs~\cite{Bourget:2020asf}.} The theories in the Deligne-Cvitanovi\'c series are related to each other by Coulomb branch RG flows.
 Let us comment that for $\alpha>1$ we obtain theories which can be deformed on their Coulomb branch to flow to the SQCD, while for $\alpha<1$ we obtain theories into which SQCD can flow once it's Coulomb branch is explored.\footnote{The Schur indices of the Deligne-Cvitanovi\'c rank-one SCFTs solve a second order differential equation parametrized by a single parameter $h^\vee_{\mathfrak{g}}$ \cite{Beem:2017ooy}.
 Our results suggest that this can be interpreted as the generalized Schur partition function solving an MLDE with $\alpha$ as a parameter.
 We have made sporadic checks of this statement.}

 It is interesting to note that taking the Schur limit of the integrand for the ${\cal N}=1$ matrix integral expression of the superconformal index \cite{Maruyoshi:2016tqk,Maruyoshi:2016aim} for $\mathfrak{a}_0, \mathfrak{a}_1$ and $\mathfrak{a}_2$ theories leads to the same expression as equation \eqref{eq:Schurpart} for corresponding values of $\alpha$.